marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where to Get an Uncontested Divorce Form in Maryland

-To file for divorce on the grounds of mutual consent (uncontested divorce) in Maryland, the following forms will have to be filed; Complaint for Absolute Divorce form, child support guidelines worksheet (if children are involved), and a Marital Settlement Agreement Form.
+To file for divorce on the grounds of mutual consent (uncontested divorce) in Maryland, the following forms must be filed; the Complaint for Absolute Divorce form, the child support guidelines worksheet (if children are involved), and the Marital Settlement Agreement Form.
 These forms are available online.
-The documents have to be filed with the Family Court, after which the two spouses will have to attend an uncontested divorce hearing.
+The documents must be filed with the Family Court, after which the two spouses must attend an uncontested divorce hearing.

 Maryland’s Public Information Act protects divorce files from public scrutiny.
 Divorce records are accessible only to the spouses involved in the case and representatives of either spouse.
 The public cannot access any part of a divorce record, uncontested or not.

 The Office of the Clerk of the Circuit Court maintains divorce decrees.
-A divorce decree is accessible through in-person visits at the office of the clerk.
-Only certain persons are eligible to receive a copy of a divorce decree;
+A divorce decree is accessible through in-person visits to the clerk's office.
+Only certain persons are eligible to receive a copy of a divorce decree:

-• Both of the spouses involved in the divorce.
+• Both spouses are involved in the divorce.

 • Representative of the couples.